Exploring the Fascinating Science of Eggs

 Nutritional Content of Egg Yolks vs Whites

 The composition of eggs may explain why some people prefer yolks vs whites when choosing certain diets.
-Yolks have a higher fat content than to the same amount of egg whites making their higher fat content perfect for use in rich custards.
+Yolks have a higher fat content than the same amount of egg whites, making their higher fat content perfect for use in rich custards.
 In addition, egg yolks are rich in minerals such as phosphorus and selenium.
 Alongside fat-soluble vitamins like vitamins E and K. On the other hand, egg whites are high in protein meaning they do well to supplement protein intake for athletes and bodybuilders.

 Science Behind the Egg Shelf Life

 The float test is a commonly used trick to determine the freshness of eggs.
-Fresh eggs will sink to the bottom, while older eggs afloat to the top.
+Fresh eggs will sink to the bottom, while older eggs will float to the top.
 These differences in buoyancy happen because as eggs age, the yolks and whites begin to decompose, producing gases that increase the size of the air pocket inside the shell.
 As time passes, these gases escape, reducing the egg’s mass and causing its density to be lower than water’s.
 Consequently, older eggs with a smaller density float on top, whereas fresh eggs that have not undergone this gas production remain at the bottom.

 However, it is important to note that the float test does not necessarily indicate if the eggs have spoiled.
-To detect any signs of spoilage, notice any foul odors or visually inspect the eggs for cracks in the shell, a slimy texture, or powdery residues on the surface to help determine spoilage.
+To detect any signs of spoilage, notice any foul odours or visually inspect the eggs for cracks in the shell, a slimy texture, or powdery residues on the surface to help determine spoilage.

 Eggs Food-borne Illness Risk